 Interviews revealed that those who used the machines enjoyed reading, and appreciated the opportunity to have books more accessible in the community.
 Parents and grandparents were highly influential in encouraging children to select books.
 Those who didn’t select a book most often cited a lack of interest in reading.
 In other words, the physical proximity of books did not convert non-readers into readers, and changes in the environment alone may not be enough to motivate those who do not enjoy reading.

 “Our findings suggest that only having one side of the equation – access to books or adult support – is insufficient.
 Rather, both are necessary.
 Without access to books, one cannot read to children; without adult supports, children cannot be read to,” said Neuman.

 JetBlue’s Soar with Reading program has donated nearly $3 million worth of books to children in need, including in the communities where this study was conducted.

-Read the full research article, HERE.
+Read the full research article on SAGE Journals.

 About the Steinhardt School of Culture, Education, and Human Development

 Located in the heart of New York City’s Greenwich Village, New York University’s Steinhardt School of Culture, Education, and Human Development prepares students for careers in the arts, education, health, media, and psychology.
 Since its founding in 1890, the Steinhardt School's mission has been to expand human capacity through public service, global collaboration, research, scholarship, and practice.
 To learn more about NYU Steinhardt, visit steinhardt.nyu.edu.